MatthiasNickles/diff-SAT/README.md

 This example defines that clause v1 v -v2 v v3 has probability 0.65, that the probability of -v1 v v3 is 0.92 and Boolean variable v6 has probability 0.7 (and that -v6 has probability 0.3).
 Cost functions and auxiliary Boolean variables and their declaration as parameter atoms are automatically generated for these weighted clauses.
 Clause v4 v v5 is a regular ("hard") clause which must always hold.

-Remark: delSAT doesn't solve the PSAT problem (as it doesn't check whether or not the PCNF input has a solution).
+Remark: diff-SAT doesn't solve the PSAT problem (as it doesn't check whether or not the PCNF input has a solution).
 But it can be used to generate PSAT solutions _if they exist_.
-The formula which delSAT actually checks for SAT/UNSAT is the plain Boolean formula where all weighted clauses are subsituted by unweighted clauses which define the parameter variables which are equivalent to the respective weighted clauses without their weights.
+The formula which diff-SAT actually checks for SAT/UNSAT is the plain Boolean formula where all weighted clauses are subsituted by unweighted clauses which define the parameter variables which are equivalent to the respective weighted clauses without their weights.

 ##### Performing ad hoc queries #####

-delSAT is just a solver and sampler, and as such it doesn't contain a real query tool (a tool which computes from the sample the probabilities of user-specified query formulas).
-However, there are several ways built into delSAT for performing simple types of queries.
+diff-SAT is just a solver and sampler, and as such it doesn't contain a real query tool (a tool which computes from the sample the probabilities of user-specified query formulas).
+However, there are several ways built into diff-SAT for performing simple types of queries.

-Most simply, with switch `--solverarg showProbsOfSymbols true` delSAT prints the probabilities of all symbols (ground atoms) in the program, by summing up the probabilities (frequencies) of those models in the sample which contain the respective atom.
+Most simply, with switch `--solverarg showProbsOfSymbols true` diff-SAT prints the probabilities of all symbols (ground atoms) in the program, by summing up the probabilities (frequencies) of those models in the sample which contain the respective atom.

 Secondly, Scala variables `adHocConjunctiveQueries`, `adHocDisjunctiveQueries` and `adHocRuleQueries` can be used to specify queries consisting of conjunctions, disjunctions or normal rules consisting of ground literals.
 See file `sharedDefs.scala` for details and `APITests.scala` for a few examples for how to use them with the User API.

-Thirdly, `_eval_("term","?")` is a pseudo-predicate which, if stated as a fact in the input program, makes delSAT instantiate `"?"` with the numerial value of the given term.
+Thirdly, `_eval_("term","?")` is a pseudo-predicate which, if stated as a fact in the input program, makes diff-SAT instantiate `"?"` with the numerial value of the given term.
 The term has the same syntax as the terms in cost functions.

-A simple example: The following probabilistic logic program specifies a conditional probability Pr(p|q) = 0.4 and uses `_eval_` to let delSAT
+A simple example: The following probabilistic logic program specifies a conditional probability Pr(p|q) = 0.4 and uses `_eval_` to let diff-SAT
 (after grounding the program to ASPIF format) print the actual conditional probability (multiplied with 1000) achieved by sampling (ideally `_eval_("f(num)/f(q)",4000)`, with accuracy depending on threshold, e.g., `-t 0.001`).

 Example (8):